The bond between animals and humans is critical and can offer much-needed companionship, comfort, and support, for the benefit of both.

 Preparation for Social Distancing with Dogs

-• Ensure that you have at least 2-weeks of supplies for your pets, including medication and food.
+- Ensure that you have at least 2-weeks of supplies for your pets, including medication and food.
 If you can’t get these supplies personally, ask other human family members, neighbors, and friends to help or order online.
-However, you should avoid any direct contact with people who make deliveries to your home.
+However, you should avoid any direct contact with people who make deliveries to your mobile home for rent in Cedar Springs, MI.

-• Make sure you have an organized plan of the contact list for your temporary pet carer.
+- Make sure you have an organized plan of the contact list for your temporary pet caregiver.
 The list should include the contacts of the insurance company and the pet’s veterinarian.
 You can also include anyone else who might be of help.

 When You are Practicing Social Distancing

-You’re likely to spend more time at home, and even though your pets will be happy, it’s also a major change for them.
+You’re likely to spend more time at your manufactured home in Cedar Springs, MI, and even though your pets will be happy, it’s also a major change for them.

 A slight change in routine stresses most pets and animals.
 If you’re working from home, ensure that you try to stick to your normal routine.
 You can also familiarize your pets with a new routine but stick to it.